foundriesio/docs/source/reference-manual/docker/caching.rst

 Cache Invalidation
 ------------------

-When trying to understand why the cache has been invalidated, there really isn't any tools to assist in this process.
+When trying to understand why the cache has been invalidated, there reall aren't any tools to assist in this process.
 That said, in a factory each container build automatically will use the docker build context to create a list of md5sums of all the files used in the build.
-These lists are published are build artifacts, which then can be used to ``diff`` from build to build to assist in understanding what files may have changed, and how that affects the caching.
+These lists are published as build artifacts, which then can be used to ``diff`` from build to build to assist in understanding what files may have changed, and how that affects the caching.